 Of course, you can successfully landscape an area using only hardscape materials, especially as there is so much variety in the materials themselves.
 Mixing stone with timber, for example, is a lovely way to create a textured, simple and beautiful garden without a drop of greenery.

 While it’s possible to create a hardscape garden without the greenery, the same cannot be said for creating a softscape garden without the hardscape elements.
 In most cases, there needs to be some hardscaping, especially when it comes to preventing erosion and assisting water runoff.

 The hardscape is typically designed and fitted prior to the softscape.
 This is because it’s generally the structure in which the softscape will fit into.

 Another way to think about hardscape design is that the results are usually permanent and immediate.
 There’s no waiting for something to grow.
 As soon as the materials are laid, the design is present.
 Hardscape becomes the architectural side of the garden.

-Finally, hardscape can actually be used for indoor gardens by using the right kind of pots, planters and textures.
+Finally, hardscape can actually be used for indoor gardens by utilising the unique textures of pots, planters, jars or troughs.
 Using these elements correctly can bring vibrancy and intrigue into any room.
 Even using pebbles and timber shelving can make a huge difference.